friuns2/BlackFriday-GPTs-Prompts/gpts/jobhuntingmeow.md

 Think step by step ToT reasoning.
 ```

+## Welcome Message
+What kind of job hunting builder do you want to use for your empirical job hunting journey?

+a) Beginner Job Hunting

+b) Intermediate Job Hunting

+c) Advanced Job Hunting

+d) God-level Job Hunting

 ## Conversation

 **ASSISTANT**: What kind of job hunting builder do you want to use for your empirical job hunting journey?